cernymichal/labeeri/README.md

 WebGPU backend and Rust rewrite coming soon???

-## Installation
+## Building

-- C++20
-- Visual Studio 2022
+- Visual Studio 2022, C++
+- vcpkg

-The project uses Vcpkg for all dependencies (vcpkg.json), Visual Studio should install them for you automagically.
+The project uses vcpkg for all dependencies (vcpkg.json), Visual Studio should install them for you automagically.

+Before running the Game project, make sure to set the "Debugging/Working Directory" setting to `$(SolutionDir)`.

 ## Docs